FAIR-biomed/FAIR-biomed/CONTRIBUTING.md

 # Contributing

 Contributions to the FAIR-biomed browser extension are welcome.
+Please raise an issue in the github repository.

 ## Plugins

-Plugins are meant to be lightweight components that link between the core app and science APIs.
+Plugins are meant to be lightweight components that link the core app to external APIs.

  - **Short**.
 Keep computations within each plugin to a minimum for performance and readability.
  - **Simple**.
 Use pure javascript without any external libraries.